 Application developers should take into account the following -

-Application Access - SaaS applications should integrate user-based access control to grant its users access to relevant data.
+SaaS applications should integrate user-based access control to grant their users access to relevant data.
 Azure AD’s identity and access control empower organizations with centralized management of user accounts across Azure SaaS applications.
 Azure Active Directory's password SSO governs access to Azure SaaS apps based on a user’s organizational account.

-A major concern of multi-tenancy SaaS application is accommodating user traffic.
-Since many users access multi-tenancy application models at the same point in time, chances of applications crashing are high.
+A major concern of multi-tenancy SaaS applications is accommodating user traffic.
+Since many users access multi-tenancy application models at the same point in time, the chances of application crashing are high.
 To support heavy user traffic, the need for scalability is high too.
 This is one reason for more time and effort involvement in developing multi-tenancy SaaS applications.

 Be its cloud services, websites, or virtual machines - no matter whatever the execution model is - the application must be scalable to bear the expected user load.
 With Azure SaaS, leverage the best scalability, security, elasticity, and recoverability of applications.
 Enjoy limitless scaling with geo-redundancy and high availability of SaaS applications only on Microsoft Azure AD.